-- 9.1.1 All pupils should be involved in making decisions, where possible, right from the start of their education.
+All pupils should be involved in making decisions, where possible, right from the start of their education.
 The ways in which pupils are encouraged to participate should reflect the pupil's evolving maturity.
 Participation in education is a process that will necessitate all pupils being given the opportunity to make choices and to understand that their views matter.
-Confident young people, who know that their opinions will be valued and who can practice making choices, will feel safe, secure and supported throughout their educational experience. - 9.1.2 At Pontefract Academies Trust, we encourage pupils to participate in learning by: - Regular target setting in line with the school's policy. - Participation in the Annual Review of EHC Plans. - Participation in transition planning. - Being involved in decision making. - Pupil Voice activities. - 9.1.3 The school's SEND Information Report (School Offer) is available on our website for parents/carers to access.
-The school has links with other agencies which support the family and pupil.
-Admission arrangements can be found in the school's Admissions Policy. - 9.1.4 A transition process takes place for those pupils moving into school, moving between classes and into secondary school/Post 16 education.
-Arrangements are made for all pupils but an enhanced transition package, where necessary will be put in place for those pupils who have Special Educational Provision, adapted to the needs of the pupil. - 9.1.5 The Local Authority has a Parent Partnership Service for the parents/carers of any pupil with SEND that provides advice and information about matters relating to those special educational needs and disabilities.
+Confident, young people, who know that their opinions will be valued and who can practice making choices, will feel safe, secure and supported throughout their educational experience.

+- 9.2 At Pontefract Academies Trust, we encourage pupils to participate in learning by: - Regular target setting in line with the School's policy. - Participation in the Annual Review of EHC Plans. - Participation in transition planning. - Being involved in decision making. - Pupil Voice activities.

+- 9.3 The School's SEND Information Report is available on our website for parents/carers to access.
+The School has links with other agencies which support families and pupils.
+Admission arrangements can be found in the School's Admissions Policy. - 9.4 A transition process takes place for those pupils moving into school, moving between classes and into secondary school/Post 16 education.
+Arrangements are made for all pupils but an enhanced transition package, where necessary, will be put in place for those pupils who have Special Educational Provision, adapted to the needs of the pupil. - 9.5 The Local Authority has a Parent Partnership Service, for the parents/carers of any pupil with SEND, which provides advice and information about matters relating to SEND.